POD-SMF-Inc/site-capstone/planning/project_proposal.md

 - How could our website be more unique?
 - How can we implement more accessibility features in regards to our recipe display?
+- How can we implement a map api to show the user stores to buy the ingredients?